vergnetp/shared_libs/python/databases/readme.md

 </div>

 -------
-`

 ## 📖 Utilities

 <div style="background-color:#f8f9fa; border:1px solid #ddd; padding: 16px; border-radius: 8px; margin-bottom: 24px;margin-top: 24px;">

-### class `BaseConnection`
+### class `Connection`

 This is the base class of <a href="#class-asyncconnection">`AsyncConnection`</a> and <a href="#class-syncconnection">`SyncConnection`</a>.
-Internally, it normalizes the results from all backends to list of tuples (instead of records or whatever the database drivers' are sending back), inject timeout and comment into any sql, and harbor a <a href="#class-statementcache">`StatementCache`</a> to cache the conversions of sqls into satements (potentially saving up to 5ms in a given query).
+Internally, it normalizes the results from all backends to list of tuples (instead of records or whatever the database drivers' are sending back), inject timeout and comment into any sql, and harbor a <a href="#class-statementcache">`StatementCache`</a> to cache the conversions of sqls into statements (potentially saving up to 5ms in a given query).

 <details>